ishan2491/Final_Project_ACS730/README.md

 - **Sensitive Files**: Exclude private key files and Terraform state files by adding them to your .gitignore.
 - **GitHub Actions**: The CI/CD workflow uses AWS credentials stored as repository secrets (or OIDC if configured) to securely execute Terraform commands and scanning tasks.

-## Recording Instructions

-Prepare a demo video (approximately 15 minutes) that demonstrates:

-1. The deployment process.
-2. The configuration of the web servers.
-3. The cleanup process.

 ## Conclusion

 This repository provides a modular, automated approach to deploying a two-tier web application: